eyedeekay/sam-forwarder/README.md

 Haha.
 Well shit.
 I migrated colluding\_sites\_attack to auto-configure using the forwarder and the X-I2p-Dest* headers aren't passed through.
-Implies some interesting arrangements, but also makes my software useless in it's present state.
+Implies some interesting arrangements, but also makes colluding\_sites\_attack useless in it's present state.
 I mean I know what I did with si-i2p-plugin works, so it's not that important.
 I'll have to look for a way to make this behavior configurable though.